kelektiv/node-cron/README.md

 - `waitForCompletion`: [OPTIONAL] - If `true`, no additional instances of the `onTick` callback function will run until the current onTick callback has completed.
 Any new scheduled executions that occur while the current callback is running will be skipped entirely.
 Default is `false`.

 - `errorHandler`: [OPTIONAL] - Function to handle any exceptions that occur in the `onTick` method.

+- `name`: [OPTIONAL] - Name of the job.
+Useful for identifying jobs in logs.

+- `threshold`: [OPTIONAL] - Threshold in ms to control whether to execute or skip missed execution deadlines.
+Execution delays within threshold will be executed immediately, and otherwise will be skipped.
+In both cases a warning will be printed to the console with the job name and cron expression.
+See [issue #962](https://github.com/kelektiv/node-cron/issues/962) for more information.
+Default is `250`.

 #### Methods